antoineDeRengerve/utils/README.md

 ## i3

+- [ ] automatic screen lock after some time
+- [ ] screen saver when screen is locked
+- [ ] unlock gnome-keyring upon startup with i3 ?
+May be useful for evolution but not confirmed.
+- [ ] automount or allow to enter password for validating automount.
+In case of need: use udisksctl mount -b /dev/sdb1
 - [X] pcmanfm : open in terminal : use F4 (tools open terminal)
-- [ ] unlock gnome-keyring upon startup with i3 ?
 - [X] screenshot with imprim ecran ?
-- [ ] automatic screen lock after some time
 - [X] initial layout configuration
   - [X] chromium, emacs
   - [X] firefox, email, zim, tasks